-Your donation could pay for food for mothers and babies suffering from malnutrition, clean water supplies, and sanitation for communities whose homes have been destroyed.
+Your donation could pay for food for mothers and babies suffering from malnutrition, or animals for a family so they can produce their own food and income.

 What are the needs in Yemen?

 Water and food are hard to find and expensive.
-Shelter and sanitation are needed as homes have been destroyed, and many thousands of people are in need of medical attention - not just because of injuries from the war, but because they are suffering from malnutrition and disease.
+Shelter and sanitation are needed as homes have been destroyed, and many thousands of people are in need of medical attention - not just because of injuries from the war, but because they are suffering from malnutrition and now COVID-19.

 Your donation can change this.